Skip to content

 bash

-curl "http://localhost:8090/api/collections/posts?filter=title='Hello World'&sort=-created_at"
+curl "http://127.0.0.1:8090/api/collections/posts?filter=title='Hello World'&sort=-created_at"

 Response: